lospeach/Learning-vue2/README.md

 })
 ```

---note:--
+-- note: --
 first we try to pass title and body props(propoties)
 will get:

 >[Vue warn]: Property or method "title" is not defined on the instance but referenced during render.
 Make sure to declare reactive data properties in the data option.

-Which is mean, we need to declare a props to make a component accept by adding:
+we need to declare a props to make a component accept by adding:

 ```
 ...